 Part of the reason for this is because the performance of the NASDAQ 100 Index depends mostly on the performance of the companies it makes up.
 And, the movements of some companies tend to have more impact on it than others.
 For example, companies like Microsoft, Apple, and Amazon have a weighting of over 10 percent each while 70 other companies have a weighting of less than 1 percent.

-This has helped the NASDAQ in 2020 as there has been good news for some of these major companies in this time of market uncertainty such as increased sales on Amazon and Microsoft’s conferencing software Zoom also taking off.
+This has helped the NASDAQ leading in 2021 as there has been good news for some of these major companies in this time of market uncertainty such as increased sales on Amazon and Microsoft’s conferencing software Zoom also taking off.

 NASDAQ Historical Overview